Risk Management

 By understanding the nature and types of Threat Sources as defined by NIST, organizations can better prepare for, and mitigate, various risks that may affect them.

-From Threat Sources to Threat Events
+Threat Events

-Threat Sources impose Threat Events, which are specific actions or incidents that can potentially harm your organization.
-For example, a hacker (Threat Source) might attempt to break into your network (Threat Event).
+Threat sources impose threat events, which are specific actions or incidents that can potentially harm your organization.
+For example, a hacker (threat source) might attempt to break into your network (threat event).

-Vulnerabilities or so called predisposing conditions are the weak spots in systems and organisations where Threat Events can cause harm.
+Vulnerabilities or so called predisposing conditions are the weak spots in systems and organisations where threat events can cause harm.
 These could be outdated software, weak passwords, or even a staff member who's not trained in security protocols.

 Supporting Assets